SiliconLabs/bluetooth_applications/bluetooth_co_monitor/README.md

 ### Testing

-**Sensor:**
+#### Sensor

-You can use a smartphone application such as the EFR Connect application, to see the advertising packet from the Sender.
+You can use a smartphone application such as the Simplicity Connect application, to see the advertising packet from the Sender.

-- Open the EFR Connect application.
+Follow the below steps to test the example with the Simplicity Connect application:

-- Open the Bluetooth Browser.
+- Open the Simplicity Connect app on your smartphone and allow the permission requested the first time it is opened.

-- Find the device advertising as CO_S_<7a:57>.
+- Find your device in the Bluetooth Browser, advertising as *CO_S*.

-- Click on the instance of CO_S_<7a:57>.
+- Click on the instance of CO_S_\<address>.
 Now, you should see the counter and the CO ppm value on the Manufacturer Specific Data row.
 Please have a look at the red highlighted area below in the result pictures.

     ![Display](image/co_app_phone.png)